 DDS run Dwarkadhish Athithi Gruh,

-The online booking price of the hotel ranges from Rs 300 to Rs 500 per night.
+The online booking price of the hotel can cost about INR 300 to INR 500 per night.
 The hotel offer 16 rooms.
 No of Rooms: 16

 Dining facility: Yes